Stellenbosch Local Municipality: Demographics

-According to the South African National Census of 2011, the population of the Stellenbosch Municipality is 155,733 people.
+According to the South African National Census of 2011, the population of the Stellenbosch Municipality was 155,733.
 This represents an annual growth rate of 2.7% compared to the result of the previous census in 2001 which found a population of 118,709 people.
-The sex ratio is 96, meaning that there are slightly more women than men.
-52.2% of the population described themselves as "Coloured", 28.1% as "African", 18.5% as "White", and 0.4% as "Indian or Asian".
-Of those residents who were asked about their first language, 67.7% spoke Afrikaans, 20.8% spoke Xhosa and 7.2% spoke English.
-22.8% of the population is under the age of 15, while 4.9% is 65 or older.
+The sex ratio was 96, meaning that there were slightly more women than men.
+52.2% of the population described themselves as Coloured (racially mixed), 28.1% as African, 18.5% as White, and 0.4% as Indian or Asian.
+When asked about their first language, 67.7% cited Afrikaans, 20.8% Xhosa and 7.2% English.
+22.8% of the population was under the age of 15, while 4.9% was 65 or older.

-Of those residents aged 20 or older, 3.2% have no schooling, 13.0% have some schooling but did not finish primary school, 6.2% finished primary school but have no secondary schooling, 35.0% have some secondary schooling but did not finish Grade 12, 25.3% finished Grade 12 but have no higher education, and 17.4% have higher education.
-Overall, 42.7% have at least a Grade 12 education.
-Of those aged between 5 and 25, 70.0% are attending an educational institution.
-Amongst those aged between 15 and 65 the unemployment rate is 15.1%.
-The average annual household income is R154,617.
+Of those residents aged 20 or older, 3.2% had received no schooling, 13.0% had some schooling but did not finish primary school, 6.2% finished primary school but had no secondary schooling, 35.0% had some secondary schooling but did not finish Grade 12, 25.3% finished Grade 12 but had no higher education, and 17.4% had higher education.
+Overall, 42.7% had at least a Grade 12 education.
+Of those aged between 5 and 25, 70.0% were attending an educational institution.
+Amongst those aged between 15 and 65 the unemployment rate was 15.1%.
+The average annual household income was R154,617.

-There are 43,420 households in the municipality, giving an average household size of 3.3 people.
-Of those households, 75.1% are in formal structures (houses or flats), while 22.9% are in informal structures (shacks).
-92.9% of households use electricity for lighting.
-80.5% of households have piped water to the dwelling, while 18.6% have piped water through a communal tap.
-89.4% of households have regular refuse collection service.
-91.7% of households have a flush toilet or chemical toilet, while 2.6% still use a bucket toilet.
-81.1% of households have a refrigerator, 83.0% have a television and 67.6% have a radio.
-Only 25.9% have a landline telephone, but 89.2% have a cellphone.
-37.7% have a computer, and 45.3% have access to the Internet (either through a computer or a cellphone).
+There were 43,420 households in the municipality, giving an average household size of 3.3 people.
+Of those households, 75.1% were in formal structures (houses or flats), while 22.9% were in informal structures (shacks).
+92.9% of households used electricity for lighting.
+80.5% of households had piped water to the dwelling, while 18.6% had piped water through a communal tap.
+89.4% of households had regular refuse collection service.
+91.7% of households had a flush or chemical toilet, while 2.6% used a bucket toilet.
+81.1% of households had a refrigerator, 83.0% had a television and 67.6% had a radio.
+Only 25.9% had a landline telephone, but 89.2% had a cellphone.
+37.7% had a computer, and 45.3% had access to the Internet (either through a computer or a cellphone).

 Politics

 The municipal council consists of forty-five members elected by mixed-member proportional representation.
-Twenty-two councillors are elected by first-past-the-post voting in twenty-three wards, while the remaining twenty-two are chosen from party lists so that the total number of party representatives is proportional to the number of votes received.
+Twenty-three councillors are elected by first-past-the-post voting in twenty-three wards, while the remaining twenty-two are chosen from party lists so that the total number of party representatives is proportional to the number of votes received.
 In the 2021 local government elections, the Democratic Alliance (DA) received a majority of twenty-eight seats on the council.

 The following table shows the results of the 2021 election.